GA-Merced/seir-seal-website/src/content/docs/reference/00-00-details.md

   - Post in help channel or attend office hours

 - Need talk about absence or being late to class
-  - group message to IA's
+  - Group message to IA's

 - Need to discuss a personal matter or career advice
-  - group message or personal DM to team members you are comfortable discussing with
+  - Group message or personal DM to team members you are comfortable discussing with
-- discuss class payment, rescheduling or dropping class, or special needs
+- Need to discuss class payment, rescheduling or dropping class, or special needs
-  - contact the student experience specialist assigned to the cohort
+  - Contact the student experience specialist assigned to the cohort

 <br>
 <br>